iterate-ch/cyberduck.io/content/pages/changelog/3.5/Press_3.5_en.md

+Title: Press Release Cyberduck 3.5
+Slug: changelog/pr/3.5
+Status: hidden

-FOR IMMEDIATE RELEASE
+## FOR IMMEDIATE RELEASE

-Cyberduck 3.5 Released
+## Cyberduck 3.5 Released

-Beijing, Jun 09, 2010
+_Beijing, Jun 09, 2010_

 A major new version of Cyberduck is now available, featuring support to store and retrieve documents from Google Docs.
 Google Docs support allows you to access your documents from within Cyberduck.
 It allows you to (1) download documents to various export formats, (2) Uploads documents to your Google Docs account for storage or choose to convert documents to Google Docs forma, (3) optionally convert PNG, JPEG and GIF images to Google Docs text documents using Optical Character Recognition (OCR).
 Users with a Google Apps Premier Account can upload aribtrary files not supported by any of the Google Docs editor application.